-After your total joint replacement, it is important to stay healthy and avoid unnecessary procedures.
-If bacteria gets into the bloodstream your new joint could become infected.
-An infected joint is a very serious condition; for that reason patients may receive antibiotics to prevent infection in certain situations.
-At Skagit Regional Health, we encourage patients who plan to have a total joint surgery to avoid dental work (cleanings included) for six months after surgery.
-We recommend only scheduling dental procedures in that time frame if medically necessary.
-It is recommended to do any necessary dental work before having surgery.
+After your total knee replacement, it is important to stay healthy and avoid unnecessary procedures.
+If bacteria gets into your bloodstream your new joint could become infected.
+An infected joint is a very serious condition.
+For that reason patients may receive antibiotics to prevent infection in certain situations.
+At Skagit Regional Health, we recommend you have any necessary dental work done before having surgery and try to avoid dental work (cleaning included) for six months after surgery.